RandyGaul/cute_framework/README.md

 Cute Framework (CF for short) is the *cutest* framework available for making 2D games in C/C++.
 CF comprises of different features, where the various features avoid inter-dependencies.
 In this way using CF is about picking and choosing which pieces are needed for your game.

+## Important Note on Version

+CF is not quite ready for the official first release!
+This repository is public to prepare for first release, so expect breaking changes and use at your own peril, etc. Most notably the networking features are not ready.

+You've been warned!

 # Gettin' all Cute

 Setting up an application and getting started is quite easy.
 Simply visit [the app docs](https://github.com/RandyGaul/cute_framework/tree/master/doc/app), grab the following code snippet for [app_make](https://github.com/RandyGaul/cute_framework/blob/master/doc/app/app_make.md), and off you go.